mkfizi/forstrap/README.md

-# Fortify Bootstrap Scaffolding
+# Forstrap

-Fortify Bootstrap Scaffolding is a Laravel 8 authentication boilerplate using Fortify package and stylized with Bootstrap 5 CSS framework without the complexity of Jetstream and TailwindCSS and extends Laravel Fortify base features.
+Forstrap is a Laravel 8 authentication boilerplate using Fortify package and stylized with Bootstrap 5 CSS framework without the complexity of Jetstream and TailwindCSS and extends Laravel Fortify base features.

 ## How To Use This?